Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 ✔ Audience research

-With the user behavior feedback you gather, the CRO agency should be able to help you discover key segments into which audience types can be narrowed down into.
+With the user behavior feedback you gather, the CRO agency should be able to help you discover key audience segments that would be interested in your products.
 If they’re able to back this up with ample background research, nothing like it.
-This will mean that alongside, they’ll also be able to help you conduct segmented testing, which in turn will support your UX improvement efforts.
+This will make them capable to help you conduct segmented testing, which in turn will support your UX improvement efforts.

 ✔ UX improvements